Taste & Quality

 Dixon, California

-Animal welfare is of the utmost priority to the people at Superior Lamb; the herd comes first.
-Lambs graze in huge grasslands and stick to feeding on natural vegetation, and are always treated humanely.
-While stationed in Dixon, most of the year our lambs are sourced locally from Eastern Washington farms.
+Animal welfare is of the utmost priority to the people at Superior Farms; the herd comes first.
+Their lambs feed only on natural vegetation and are always treated humanely.

-Not only do the Superior Lamb ranchers commit to the well‑being of their herds, but they are also at the forefront of innovative farming practices.
-For example, they graze lamb in vineyards to cut down on heavy equipment use while also managing to replenish some nutrients back in the soil.
+Superior Farms is at the forefront of innovative sustainable farming practices.
+They graze lambs in giant vineyards to cut down on heavy equipment while also managing to replenish some nutrients back in the soil.

 Mary's Free-Range Chicken